bsmt/moron_rrf/doc/klicky_testing.md

 Interestingly, 2 mm/s probing had consistently lower deviation and range than 1 mm/s for both probes.
 This is great because 1 mm/s probes are quite noisy on my printer, and obviously slower.
 What's even more interesting is that 5 mm/s had similar deviation and range performance.
+2 mm/s is probably the safest bet, however.
-I think it's safe to use 5 mm/s for a slow probing speed with klicky.
+This aligns closely with the euclid measurement data.

 # Improvements
 It would be nice to store all data in a CSV.